Welcome to Ladybug Hill Farm

 the U.S. show ring is to breed animals that can be posed beautifully but

-that actually have shallow jaws, bad feet, a short hip, and an overly
+that actually have shallow jaws, bad feet, front legs outside the frame, short hips, overly

 meat type with sound structure and optimal substance that can be raised